Understanding Hip Resurfacing

 Break in part of the femur (femoral neck fracture)

-Your risks vary based on your age and general health.
+Your risks vary based on your age and overall health.
 For example, if you are a smoker or if you have low bone density, you may have a higher risk for certain problems.
-People with poorly controlled diabetes may also have a higher risk for problems.
+People with diabetes that is not controlled well may also have a higher risk for problems.
 Ask your healthcare provider which risks apply most to you.

 Joseph, Thomas N., MD,Turley, Ray, BSN, MSN